janis-kra/express-readbody/README.md

 # express-readbody

-Convenience function for easier reading of request data
+Convenience function for easier reading of request data.

+## Why?

+Use this for a small project in which you just want the payload of a handful of POST or PUT requests to be read as a string.
+For anything more complex or big, you probably want to use the excellent [body-parser middleware](https://www.npmjs.com/package/body-parser) or something similar.

 ## Installation